browserengineering/book/book/forms.md

 The `setsockopt` call is optional.
 Normally, when a program has a socket open and it crashes, your OS prevents that port from being reused[^why-wait] for a short period.
-That's annoying when developing a server, and calling `setsockopt` with the `SO_REUSEADDR` option allows the OS to immediately reuse the port.
+That's annoying when developing a server; calling `setsockopt` with the `SO_REUSEADDR` option allows the OS to immediately reuse the port.

 [^why-wait]: When your process crashes, the computer on the end of the
     connection won't be informed immediately; if some other process